-13. [LO 3] What are the basic differences between regulations, revenue rulings, and private letter rulings?
+(13) [LO3] What are the basic differences between regulations, revenue rulings, and private letter rulings?

 Regulations are the Treasury Department's official interpretation of the Internal Revenue Code and have the highest authoritative weight among regulations, revenue rulings, and private letter rulings.
 Regulations are issued in three different forms: proposed, temporary, and final.
 In addition to being issued in three different forms, regulations also serve three basic purposes: interpretative, procedural, and legislative.
 Unlike regulations, revenue rulings address the specific application of the Code and regulations to a specific factual situation.
 Thus, while revenue rulings have less authoritative weight, they provide a much more detailed interpretation of the Code as it applies to a specific transaction and fact pattern.
 Letter rulings are less authoritative but more specific than revenue rulings and regulations.
 Letter rulings generally may not be used as precedent by taxpayers.
 However, they may be cited as authority to avoid the substantial understatement of tax penalty under IRC Sec.
-6662 imposed on taxpayers and related tax practitioner penalty under IRC Sec.
+6662 imposed on taxpavers and related tax practitioner penalty under IRC Sec.
 6694.
-Private letter rulings represent the IRS's application of the Code and other tax authorities to a specific transaction and taxpayer.
+Private letter rulings represent the IRS's application of the Code and other tax authorities to a specific transaction and taxpaver.
 Private letter rulings are issued in response to a taxpayer request and are common for proposed transactions with potentially large tax implications.

-14. [LO 3] Under what circumstances would the IRS issue an acquiescence?
+(14) [LO3] Under what circumstances would the IRS issue an acquiescence?
 A nonacquiescence?
-An action on decision?
+An action or decision?

 Except for Supreme Court cases, whenever the IRS loses, it may issue an acquiescence or nonacquiescence as guidance for how the IRS intends to respond to the loss.
 Although an acquiescence indicates that the IRS has decided to "follow" the court's adverse ruling in the future, it does not mean that the IRS agrees with the court's ruling.
 Instead, it simply means that the IRS will no longer litigate this issue.
 A nonacquiescence has the exact opposite implications.
-A nonacquiescence alerts taxpayers that the IRS plans to continue to litigate this
+A nonacquiescence alerts taxpayers that the IRS plans to continue to litigate this issue.
+Finally, the IRS also issues actions on decisions, which explain the background reasoning behind an IRS acquiescence or nonacquiescence.